pyglet/pyglet/doc/programming_guide/image.rst

 A Sprite is a full featured class for displaying instances of Images or Animations in the window.
-Image and Animation instances are mainly concerned with the image data (size, pixels, etc.), wheras Sprites also include additional properties.
+Image and Animation instances are mainly concerned with the image data (size, pixels, etc.), whereas Sprites also include additional properties.
 These include x/y location, scale, rotation, opacity, color tint, visibility, and both horizontal and vertical scaling.
 Multiple sprites can share the same image; for example, hundreds of bullet